 China Eastern A330-300s have had a recent makeover.
 The makeover was recent enough that SeatGuru and China Eastern’s website still display the old A330-300 layout which was a 2-2-2 arrangement.
 Now they are state-of-the-art 1-2-1.

-The exact measurements of these seats are nowhere to be found.
+The exact measurements for these seats are nowhere to be found.
 At least I didn’t find any in the usual spots.
 These seats bear a close resemblance in look and feel to reverse herringbone seats on the 777-300ER and A330-200 which are 21 inches wide.

 Although there is something to be said for having the console on the right side for right-handed passengers, having the console by the aisle is usually preferable.
 That not only enhances privacy, it facilitates seeing out of the window.